andrewsauder/as/README.md

 ## History

-AS is a PHP framework developed by Sauder Software, LLC in conjunction with the goverment of Garrett County, Maryland, USA.
+AS is a PHP framework developed by the goverment of Garrett County, Maryland, USA.
 AS builds out the standard PHP toolbox to enable rapid application development with extreme flexibility, scalability, and dynamism.

-## Requirements

-&gt;=PHP v5.4.5 is recommended. v5.3 may work but is not officially supported and may break in future releases.

-## Implementation

-**Implenentation documentation to come**